Cooperative Cyber Defence Centre of Excellence: Membership

-Other countries also provide funding to the centre:

-Ukraine applied for membership in August 2021, a few months before the 2022 Russian invasion of Ukraine.
+Ukraine applied for membership in August 2021, a few months before the Russian invasion of Ukraine.
 Ukraine was accepted as a contributing participant in March 2022.

 CCD COE's founding states are Estonia, Germany, Italy, Latvia, Lithuania, Slovakia and Spain.
-Hungary, Poland, the United States and the Netherlands joined in the following years.
-In 2014, France, United Kingdom, Czech Republic, and Austria as the first non-Nato country joined the centre.
+Hungary joined the centre in 2010, Poland and the United States joined in 2011, and the Netherlands joined in 2012.
+In 2013, France, United Kingdom, Czech Republic, and Austria as the first non-Nato country joined the centre.
 In November 2015, Finland, Greece and Turkey joined.
-Japan joined the CCDCOE in 2018.
 In June 2019, Bulgaria, Denmark, Norway and Romania joined.
-Ireland joined the CCDCOE in October 2019.
-In May 2022, South Korea joined as the first Asian country joined the centre.
+Ireland joined the CCD COE in October 2019.
+In May 2022, South Korea joined the centre as the first Asian country.
+Japan then became the second Asian country to join in November 2022.

 Membership at CCD COE is open to all NATO member states.
 The centre can also establish cooperative relations with non-NATO states, universities, research institutions, and businesses as contributing participants.